miekg/pandoc2rfc/README.md

 * Using Pandoc citations is not supported, you must use internal references for this;
-* Referencing figures and tables is done by abusing inline footnotes.
+* Referencing figures and tables is done by abusing inline footnotes, which are typeset directly after the figure or table.

 ## Bare install